steelwheels/KiwiScript/KiwiLibrary/Document/ConsoleClass.md

 # Console Operation
 The *Console* class is used to operate terminal I/O.
 It supports following modes:
-* Shell mode (default): The shell interface based on the standard input, output and error stream
+* *Shell mode* (default): The shell interface based on the standard input, output and error stream
-* Screen mode: Text user interface.
+* *Screen mode*: Text user interface.
 The text user interface is is supported.

 The  [ncurses](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man3/ncurses.3x.html) library is used to implement this.